mmcgrana/fleetdb.org/docs/queries/select.markdown

 Retrieve records from the `collection`, optionally qualified by the `find-options`.

 `find-options` is a map of options that describe the search parameters.
-Recognized options are `"where"`, `"order"`, `"offset"`, `"limit"`, and `"only"`.
+Recognized options are `"where"`, `"order"`, `"offset"`, `"limit"`, `"only"`, and `"distinct"`.

 `offset` and `limit` are integer-valued options that have the same behavior as the SQL operators of the same name.

 `only` is given as a vector of attribute names or as a single attribute name.
 If it is a vector, returned records are represented as vectors of attribute values in the same order.
 If `only` is a single attribute, returned records are represented by the corresponding value.

+`distinct` is an optional boolean value that, when `true`, prevents duplicate results from being returned.
+Note that duplicates are determined according to the record values that would be returned according to projection by the `only` option, not according to the `id`'s nor to the unprojected records.

 `order` specifies the sort order in which the records should be retrieved.
 Records can be ordered by one attribute or by multiple attributes: